kylestarr/zero-counts-gatsby/content/posts/2022/12/20/stratechery-consoles-and-competition.md

 If I rely on Ben Thompson for one thing, it's to distill core principles, milestones, and maneuvers from the complexities of business history into simple patterns and through lines.
 This piece is a shining example.

-Thompson's argument aside, "Consoles and Competition" serves as a tight history of the video game business.
+Thompson's argument aside, "Consoles and Competition" serves as a succinct and beautiful history of the video game business.